The Ultimate Counseling Career Guide

 Counseling as a Degree

-The next stage is to enroll in a Council for Accreditation of Counseling, and Related Educational Programs (CACREP) licensed program and obtain a master’s degree.
-CACREP certified programs adhere to the rules and guidelines set by the Council that is headed by a team of counseling specialists.
+The next stage is to enroll in a Council for Accreditation of Counseling and Related Educational Programs (CACREP) licensed program and obtain a master’s degree.
+CACREP-certified programs adhere to the rules and guidelines set by the Council and are headed by a team of counseling specialists.

 The significant advantage for students is that these programs meet the prerequisites set by the state licensure board.
 Some CACREP programs are accessible in the U.S. in both on-campus and online formats.